GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

    3. The device selects the appropriate user account identifier and key to sign a challenge-response request to the online service.
    4. The device sends the signed challenge back to the online service, which verifies the signature with the user's stored public key.

-A FIDO authenticator comes in three main types.
+A FIDO authenticator comes in two main types.
-1. Platform authenticator - A type of authenticator built into a client device.
-This can be implemented with hardware, such as a TPM chip, to store the private keys.
-A gesture can be provided with a PIN or biometrics, such as fingerprint readers or facial recognition.
+1. Platform authenticator - Delivered via a secure, isolated execution environment (such as a TPM chip, Trusted Execution Environment (TEE), or Secure Enclave (SE) chip built into devices.
+One example includes Windows hello for Business.
 2. Roaming authenticator - Colloquially called a security key, a USB-A or C-based physical device that can be used wirelessly across devices over NFC and BT.
 Some examples include Yubico's Yubikey, Identiv's UTrust, RSA's DS-100, and others.
 If a PIV credential was also FIDO-certified, it would be categorized as a roaming authenticator.

-3. Passkeys - Passkeys are a recent addition to the FIDO2 ecosystem.
-The technical term for a passkey is a discoverable credential in the FIDO specification.
-Passkeys are similar to a platform authenticator, but **the individual unique keys** are exportable and shareable between devices and people.
-While not desirable in a workforce identity context, passkeys may be valuable tools for agencies in certain low-assurance situations and other use cases to replace passwords.
+You may hear FIDO authentication referred to as a “passkey.”
+This is a new term that many companies are using to describe passwordless FIDO experiences; consumers are being urged to create a passkey instead of a password for improved security and user experience.
+Behind the scenes, a passkey is a FIDO-generated key pair, but the private key may be synced across a user’s devices for increased usability.
+Syncable passkeys, otherwise called discoverable crednetials in the FIDO specification, are well suited for most consumer/public-facing use cases, but there are some aspects of using syncable keys in enterprise applications that are still evolving, and this paper does not recommend their use in the enterprise at this time.
 For more information on passkeys, see this [FIDO Alliance white paper](https://fidoalliance.org/passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} and [Auth0 blog post](https://auth0.com/blog/our-take-on-passkeys/){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}.

 Since FIDO2 leverages public key cryptography and is hardware-based, it is categorized as either a **single-factor or multi-factor cryptographic device** authenticator type in NIST Special Publication 800-63 and could achieve Authenticator Assurance Level 2 or 3.
 The specific level is dependent on multiple criteria with the authenticator as just one piece of an authentication transaction.